Fraction worksheet settings

 Mixed number

-A whole number plus a proper fraction, such as 2 1/3.
+A value written as a whole number plus a proper fraction, such as 2 3/4.

 Seed

-A text value that makes the same settings recreate the same worksheet.
+A text value that helps reproduce the same generated worksheet when the other generation settings match.

 References: